Tag Archives: Sacrifice

 - without any church or temple, bosses, or co-workers to be concerned about…

 The second noticeable difference between Cain and Abel was readily seen in their choice of vocations, with Cain, either willingly or out of necessity, choosing to become a farmer, and with Abel choosing the life of a shepherd.
-These were two completely different but equally demanding occupations, with the former requiring hard work to produce food from ground previously cursed by God; and, the latter demanding a twenty-four hour a day commitment to the raising of the animals which could be used for both sacrifices and clothing.
-Although different, it would seem that these two livelihoods would prove to be mutually beneficial: Cain could exchange some of his produce for the sheep he needed for sacrifice and for clothing, while Abel could use the produce he received to provide food for himself and his family.
+These were two completely different but equally demanding occupations, with the former requiring hard work to produce food from ground previously cursed by God; and the latter demanding a twenty-four hour a day commitment to the raising of the animals which could be used for both sacrifices and clothing.
+Although different, it would seem that these two livelihoods could prove to be mutually beneficial: Cain could exchange some of his produce for the sheep he needed for sacrifice and for clothing, while Abel could use the produce he received to provide food for himself and his family.

 Of course, the major difference between these two brothers was in their opposing attitudes toward and relationships with God.
 For, although both boys had been born into the same family, and were of the same spiritual stock—that is, in their original spiritual states, they were both products of the Tree of the Knowledge of Good and Evil; Cain, at the time of our story, was still proving himself to be fruit from that Tree of rebellion, while Abel, through his actions, was demonstrating that he had found his way to the spiritual Tree of Life, and had become part of its fruit.
 For evidence of this, we need to look no further than at the offerings these young men brought to God.